 For the new Google Assistant to work, confirm you have these settings:

-- The Assistant language is set to English (United States, Canada, United Kingdom, Ireland, Australia, Singapore), French, German, Italian, Japanese, or Spanish.
-Learn how to change the language you use with Google Assistant.
+- The Assistant language is set to English (US, Canada, UK, Ireland, Australia, Singapore, India), French, German, Italian, Japanese, or Spanish.
+To change the language you use with Google Assistant, go to the ‘Change or add a language’ settings.

 - You use only one Assistant language.
 If you have a second Assistant language, remove it.